dry-python/returns/README.md

 - [Result container](#result-container) that let's you to get rid of exceptions
 - [IO container](#io-container) and [IOResult](#troublesome-io) that marks all impure operations and structures them
 - [Future container](#future-container) and [FutureResult](#async-code-without-exceptions) to work with `async` code
-- Write your own!
+- Write your own container!
 You would still have all the features for your own types (including full existing code reuse and type-safety)

 ## Maybe container